biopython/biopython.github.io/wiki/Logo.md

 [biopython\_small.jpg](http://www.biopython.org/DIST/docs/images/biopython_small.jpg)
 is also available.

-As of Biopython release 1.50, we'll be including the logo on the front cover of the [Biopython Tutuorial and Cookbook](http://biopython.org/DIST/docs/tutorial/Tutorial.html) ([PDF](http://biopython.org/DIST/docs/tutorial/Tutorial.pdf)), which had previously been rather plain.
+As of Biopython release 1.50, we've included the logo on the front cover of the [Biopython Tutorial and Cookbook](http://biopython.org/DIST/docs/tutorial/Tutorial.html) ([PDF](http://biopython.org/DIST/docs/tutorial/Tutorial.pdf)), which had previously been rather plain.